netvote/fabric-vote/README.md

 - **BallotId**: Which ballot this decision was created for
 - **Options**: List of selections
 - **Repeatable**: Whether a user can vote more than once
-- **RepeatVoteDelayNS**: Wait period before a repeat-vote is allowed
+- **RepeatVoteDelayNS**: Wait period in Nanoseconds before a repeat-vote is allowed
 - **ResponsesRequired**: Number of vote units that must be spent in a decision.

 #### Cast Vote